 Since the beginning of 2020, the spread of the COVID-19 virus, elevated to a pandemic by the World Health Organization (WHO) on March 11, 2020, has caused turbulence in the financial markets, resulted in economic uncertainty and disrupted the activities of the business community and citizens.
 The COVID-19 pandemic has forced governments to implement exceptional measures to slow the progression of this crisis.
-These measures, which include travel bans, periods of isolation and social distancing, have shaken the world's financial markets and economies.
 Governments and central banks implemented significant monetary and fiscal interventions to stabilize economic conditions.
-The risk management program established by the Company made it possible to partially mitigate the negative effects of this crisis on its results for the year ended December 31, 2020.
-Moreover, the Company deployed initiatives in order to support its clients and mitigate the impacts of the crisis.
-With regards to the operations of the Company, measures are used to protect the health and the safety of its employees while ensuring the continuity of its activities.
+The risk management program established by the Company has made it possible, since the beginning of the pandemic, to mitigate the negative effects of this crisis on its results.
+The initiatives deployed by the Company help to ensure the continuity of all of its activities, while protecting the health and the safety of its employees.